 Why Study Office Administration

-DFEi: Graduates may progress to the QQI Level 6 Advanced Certificate in Administration at DFEi.
+DFEi: Graduates may progress to the QQI Level 6 Advanced Certificate in Office Administration and Management or to the QQI Level 6 Advanced Certificate in Human Resource Management at DFEi.

 University College Dublin

 Bachelor of Arts (NUI)

 National University of Ireland Maynooth